About The Line Between

 The Line Between is a consulting studio focused on the emotional and psychological realities of modern work.

-We help leaders and organizations make sense of burnout, identity strain, grief, and the unseen labor that shapes culture, performance, and retention.
+I help leaders and organizations make sense of burnout, identity strain, grief, and the unseen labor that shapes culture, performance, and retention.

 The Way We Help